Achieving digital transformation in retail through the adoption of PLM tools

 - digital adoption platforms

-Companies can accelerate the adoption of PLM solutions and maximize the value of their technology investments.
+companies can accelerate the adoption of PLM solutions and maximize the value of their technological investments.